 The Board as a whole, ensures that it recruits to the Board only individuals of sufficient caliber, knowledge and experience to fulfill the duties of a Director appropriately.
 There is no formal training or orientation programme for Directors.
 However, at the date of this statement, all Directors have attended and successfully completed the Mandatory Accreditation Programme (MAP) conducted by KLSE Training Sdn Bhd.
-The Directors will also undergo other relevant training programmes like the Continuing Education Programme, amongst others to further their skills and knowledge, as appropriate.
+The Directors have undergone seminar on Financial Reporting Standards during the year.